Washington State Sets Groundwork for Regulating Legal Sports Betting

 To date, four different tribes are in the process of adding legal sports betting to their compacts.
-The long term goal is to come up with standardize language that could be used in multiple compacts.
+The long-term goal is to come up with standardized language that could be used in multiple compacts.

 This has been a fairly busy year for legal sports betting in the United States.
 Tennessee went live on Nov.
 1. Virginia joined Washington in approving legislation through its House and Senate.
 Virginia will offer just online and mobile betting through an anticipated launch in January of 2021.

 Three additional states, Louisiana, Maryland, and South Dakota recently approved legal sports betting through a November voter referendum.
 Each will now begin the regulatory process to define the specifics.